 Course Objectives: This course aims to set the fundamental basis for the future accounting courses by covering the bookkeeping process and the reporting of the basic financial statements as the balance sheet, income statement, the statement of cash flows, and the statement of retained earnings.
-Topics covered include funding structures of bank and other financial institutions and accounting process of them, bookkeeping process of credit loaning and exchange services depending on uniform accounting system, comparison of uniform accounting system and other systems, explanation of documents used by accounting offices in banks.
+Topics covered include funding structures of a bank and other financial institutions and accounting process of them, bookkeeping process of credit loaning and exchange services depending on the uniform accounting system, comparison of the uniform accounting system and other systems, explanation of documents used by accounting offices in banks.

 Bank Asset -Liability Management